TITLE 44: GOVERNMENT CONTRACTS, PROCUREMENTS AND PROPERTY MANAGEMENT

 3) Publication and Filing.
 The Request for Proposal must be published as provided in Section 1400.1505 and must be made part of the procurement file.

 Bidders' conferences may be conducted to enhance understanding of the procurement requirements.
-They must be announced to all prospective proposers known to have received a Request for Proposal.
 The conference may be designated as attendance mandatory or attendance optional.
 The conference should be held long enough after the Request for Proposals has been issued to allow proposers to become familiar with it, but sufficiently before the opening of proposals to allow consideration of the conference results in preparing their proposals.
-Only the written minutes of the conference are binding.
+Any questions posed in a bidders' conference shall be subsequently submitted in writing and, along with the answers, shall be published on the Treasurer's Web Site as provided in Section 1400.1505.
 Nothing stated in the bidders' conference changes the Request for Proposals unless a change is made by written amendment to the Request for Proposals.
-Minutes of the conference must be supplied upon request.
+The Chief Procurement Officer shall cause a listing of all attendees at a bidders' conference to be prepared and made a part of the procurement file.

 2) Distribution.
 Amendments must be sent to all prospective proposers known to have received a Request for Proposal.

 3) Timeliness.
-Amendments must be distributed within a reasonable time to allow prospective bidders to consider them in preparing their bids.
-If necessary, the Chief Procurement Officer may extend the response time in writing, or by facsimile or telephone and confirmed in the amendment.
+Amendments must be published within a reasonable time to allow prospective bidders to consider them in preparing their bids.
+If necessary, the Chief Procurement Officer may extend the response time by amending the RFP as provided for in this subsection (e)(3).

-Proposals and modifications must be sent to the Chief Procurement Officer where they must be time-stamped upon receipt but not opened and held in a secure place until the established due date and time, at which time they will be opened by the Chief Procurement Officer.
+Proposals and modifications must be sent to the Chief Procurement Officer where they must be recorded upon receipt, but not opened, and held in a secure place until the established due date and time, at which time they will be opened by the Chief Procurement Officer.
 Proposals must not be opened publicly nor disclosed to unauthorized persons and must be opened in the presence of at least one witness.
 A record of proposals that includes the following must be established for all proposals: the name of each offeror, the number of modifications received, if any, and a description sufficient to identify the services offered.
-The register of proposals must be open to public inspection only after award of the contract and must be made part of the procurement file at that time.
-To the extent permitted by the contract entered into with the vendor, the successful proposal must be available for inspection by the public; however, proposals of offerors who are not awarded the contract must not be open to public inspection.
+The record of proposals must be open to public inspection only after award of the contract and must be made part of the procurement file at that time.

 1) Discussions Permissible.
-The Chief Procurement Officer or Purchasing Officer shall evaluate all proposals submitted and may conduct discussions with any proposer.
+The Chief Procurement Officer shall evaluate all proposals submitted and may conduct discussions with any proposer.
 The purposes of the discussions are to:

 A) determine in greater detail the proposer's qualifications; and